NestorFTP/NestorFTP/README.md

 <h4>I'm</h4>

-Basically my funtion in this world is to turn coffee :coffee: into code :computer:
+Basically my role in this world :earth_americas: is to turn coffee :coffee: into code :computer:

 - :bulb: I'm currently learning Machine Learning and Data Science .